 Fiestan Salu Salo

-Humanities Guåhan is pleased to present our fourth Eat Your Heritage food democracy tour, Fiestan Salu Salo: Celebrating the Flavors of Guam and the Philippines.
-The tour highlights Guam's important historical relationship with the Philippines through an exploration of Filipino and CHamoru food traditions.
+In 2019 Humanities Guåhan presented the fourth Eat Your Heritage food democracy tour, Fiestan Salu Salo: Celebrating the Flavors of Guam and the Philippines.
+The tour highlighted Guam's important historical relationship with the Philippines through an exploration of Filipino and CHamoru food traditions.

-Fiestan Salu Salo features Filipino chefs Jo Ong and Mylene Valdez for a week-long tour from September 30 to October 5, 2019.
-The tour will include workshops with culinary students in Guam's public high schools and at Guam Community College, a pastry workshop, a community talk about the shared histories of Guam and the Philippines, and a chef's talk on traditional Filipino gastronomy.
-Click here to read the Tour press release, or here to view the project flyer.
+Fiestan Salu Salo featured Canada-based Filipino chefs Jo Ong and Mylene Valdez for a week-long tour from September 30 to October 5, 2019.
+The tour included workshops with high school and college culinary students, a pastry workshop by Chef Mylene, a community talk about the shared histories of Guam and the Philippines with 3 Filipina chefs, a chef's talk on traditional Filipino gastronomy by Chef Jo, and a benefit dinner.

 Our past three Eat Your Heritage Food Democracy Tours include:

-This tour is made possible in part by the generous support of businesses and organizations that support the movement to #eatyourheritage.
-For ways you can support, please call us at 472-4460/1 or firstname.lastname@example.org.
+This tour was made possible in part by the generous support of businesses and organizations that support the movement to #eatyourheritage.